 Delaney Schlesinger-Devlin ’22 presenting her research poster titled, “Perceptions of No Child Left Behind in Newspapers in Texas between 2001 and 2006,” at the 111th Annual Meeting of the Southern Society for Philosophy and Psychology in March 2019.

 Psychology investigates the historical and ongoing dynamics in individuals, families, groups, culture, context, interiority, transformation, dialogue, symptoms, pathology, and healing.
 It honors the full scope of lived experiences and the myriad ways in which we act, think, and feel.
 Psychology-in-practice aspires to increase mental well being and alleviate distress and suffering.
-Students in the psychology have the opportunity to develop basic therapeutic skills, a critical understanding of contemporary Western psychology, and a deeper awareness of “self” as a citizen of the global community.
+Students of psychology have the opportunity to develop basic therapeutic skills, a critical understanding of contemporary Western psychology, and a deeper awareness of “self” as a citizen of the global community.

 Recommended for students developing self-designed majors in psychology